AlexHGaming/Log.js/README.md

 ### Welcome

 Use this for a welcome message.
-It will get your project name and version from the package.json.
+<br>It will get your project name and version from the package.json.
-If you do not have a package.json file it will produce an error.
+<br>If you do not have a package.json file it will produce an error.

 Usage: